junxit/us-congress-bills-113/metadata.md

 - 2013-11-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6963)
 - 2013-11-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6963)
 - 2013-11-12 — The title of the measure was amended.
 Agreed to without objection.
+- 2013-11-13 — Message on House action received in Senate and at desk: House amendments to Senate bill.
+- 2013-11-14 — Resolving differences -- Senate actions: Senate agreed to House amendments to Senate bill by Unanimous Consent.(consideration: CR S8069)
+- 2013-11-14 — Senate agreed to House amendments to Senate bill by Unanimous Consent. (consideration: CR S8069)
+- 2013-11-18 — Message on Senate action sent to the House.
+- 2013-11-21 — Presented to President.
+- 2013-11-21 — Presented to President.
+- 2013-11-27 — Became Public Law No: 113-55.
+- 2013-11-27 — Became Public Law No: 113-55.
+- 2013-11-27 — Signed by President.
+- 2013-11-27 — Signed by President.